Dr. Sedat Öz

 To sleep safely and comfortably:

-• Use a Recliner or Prop Yourself Up: Sleep on your back with your head and upper body elevated at a 45-degree angle.
-Use two or three firm pillows behind your back to achieve this slope.
+• Use a Recliner or Prop Yourself Up: Sleep on your back with your head and upper body elevated at around a 45-degree angle.
+Use two or three firm pillows behind your back to create this slope.

-• The Travel Neck Pillow is Mandatory: Wear a U-shaped travel neck pillow.
-This prevents your head from dropping forward or rolling side-to-side while you sleep, ensuring the recipient area never touches the bedsheets.
+• Use a Travel Neck Pillow: A U-shaped travel neck pillow helps prevent your head from dropping forward or rolling side-to-side while you sleep.
+This reduces the risk of the recipient area touching the bedsheets or pillow.

-• Sleep Strictly on Your Back: Stomach sleeping and side sleeping are strictly prohibited during the first week to prevent the recipient area from making contact with the pillow.
+• Sleep on Your Back: Stomach sleeping and side sleeping should be avoided during the first week because they increase the chance of the recipient area rubbing against the pillow.

 3. Managing the Back of Your Head (Donor Area)

-It is perfectly normal for the donor area to ooze a mixture of anesthetic fluid and slight blood during the first 48 hours.
-This is a natural part of the donor area healing process.
-You can safely rest the back of your head inside the gap of your travel neck pillow.
+It is also normal for the donor area to release a small amount of anesthetic fluid or light blood during the first 24 to 48 hours.
+This can be part of the normal donor area healing process.
+If bleeding is heavy, persistent, or accompanied by increasing pain, contact your medical team.

 4. When Can You Return to Normal Sleeping?

-As you progress through your day-by-day recovery timeline, the restrictions will gradually lift.
+As you progress through your day-by-day recovery timeline, sleeping restrictions gradually become easier.

-By Day 10, the grafts are usually securely anchored, and the scabs begin to fall off.
-By Day 14, most patients are cleared to resume sleeping flat on their back or sides.
-However, stomach sleeping should still be approached with caution until the end of the third week to prevent lingering pressure on the scalp.
+By around Day 10, the grafts are usually more stable, and the scabs begin to soften and fall off with the correct washing routine.
+By Day 14, many patients are cleared to sleep flat on their back or carefully on their side, depending on healing progress.
+However, stomach sleeping should still be approached cautiously until the scalp feels fully comfortable and your clinic confirms that it is safe.

-5. The HWT Clinic Standard: Uncompromising Medical Care
+5. The HWT Clinic Standard: Structured Medical Aftercare

-Achieving a flawless result requires more than just a successful surgery day; it requires dedicated, medical-grade aftercare.
-Unfortunately, many patients are lured into “hair mills” or brokerages that disappear the moment the surgery is over.
+Achieving a natural-looking result requires more than a successful surgery day; it also requires disciplined aftercare.
+Unfortunately, some patients are drawn into commercial “hair mills” or brokerages that provide weak follow-up once the procedure is over.
+This is one of the warning signs explained in our hair transplant Turkey red flags guide.

 💡 Pro Tip: The Puppy Pad Trick

-For the first three nights, place a clean medical underpad (puppy pad) or a dark, clean towel over your pillows.
-The donor area will drain excess tumescent fluid while you sleep.
+For the first three nights, place a clean medical underpad or a dark, clean towel over your pillows.
+The donor area may drain excess tumescent fluid while you sleep.
 Using a disposable pad keeps your hotel or home bedding clean and reduces morning stress.

 Frequently Asked Questions